michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 ### What about safety?

-Safety is our top priority\!
+Safety is our top priority!

 * We require groups to bring 1 adult (21 or older) for every 5 participants that are under 21 years of age.
 * We require participants that are 18 and older to be screened and nationally background-checked by their church every 2 years.
 Their pastor signs off that they meet Group Mission Trips’ requirements and are approved to attend.